hadim/bain/README.md

 - Copy `src/secret.h.template` to `src/secret.h`.
 - Edit `src/secret.h` to set WiFi and MQTT parameters.

 Set also common parameters in `src/parameters.h`.
+Here you can for example disable or enable deep sleep mode.

 Now you're ready to flash your ESP8266 controller.